google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-diagnosis.markdown

 Access the Task Manager from the Chrome menu > Tools > Task Manager or by pressing <span class="kbd">Shift</span> + <span class="kbd">Esc</span>.

 Once open, right-click on the heading area of the columns and enable the JavaScript memory column.
-Performing actions that may use too much memory and monitor how the live memory usage changes:
+Perform actions that may use too much memory and monitor how the live memory usage changes:

 ![JavaScript Memory profiling in task manager](imgs/task-manager.png)